Performance Optimization Guide

 Baseline First

-Always measure performance before and after changes
+Always measure performance before and after changes to quantify improvements.

 Incremental Changes

-Make one optimization at a time for clear results
+Make one optimization at a time for clear results and easy rollback.

 Document Settings

-Keep detailed records of all optimizations
+Keep detailed records of all optimizations applied to each server.

 Regular Reviews

-Revisit optimizations as workloads change
+Revisit optimizations as workloads and software change over time.